European Innovation Partnership on WaterBack

 - a water innovation 'market place' to promote interaction between those facing water problems and those who can provide potential solutions, regardless of their geographical location.

-The EIP on water is expected be fully operational in early 2013 and to start delivering first results within one year.
+The EIP on water is fully operational from early 2013 on and will deliver first result within one year.

 - Agricultural Sciences